nickbrandt/GitLab/doc/user/project/import/jira.md

    In the **Jira-GitLab user mapping template** section, the table shows to which GitLab users your Jira users will be mapped.
-   In the beginning the dropdown defaults to the user conducting the import.
+   When the form appears, the dropdown defaults to the user conducting the import.

 1. To change any of the mappings, click the dropdown in the **GitLab username** column and select the user you want to map to each Jira user.